The Penguin Parade with Kids| Phillip Island

 The sweetest ending

-Once you have viewed the penguins make their way to the beach and up the dunes.
-The rangers encourage you to head to the boardwalks.
+Once you have viewed the penguins make their way to the beach and up the dunes, the rangers encourage you to head to the boardwalks.
 So we did.
 On the boardwalks you get to hear them call out to their mate.
 We were surprised to spot some penguins continuing their way to their burrows.
 When on the stands the wind was minimal but once on the boardwalks we quickly got cold and it started to rain.
 We hurried towards the entrance.
 As we were making our way back we stopped again.
 We spotted a procession of penguins walking adjacent to the boardwalk.
 They were so close to us!
-We continued to watch them come and we even followed some as they made their way down the path.
+We continued to watch them come and we even followed some as they made their way down the path all the day to near the entrance.
 It was truly a beautiful experience, and to us, this felt like the true penguin parade.

-So overall, despite the initial disappointment, we thoroughly enjoyed our experience at the Penguin Parade in Phillip Island.
+So overall, despite the initial disappointment, we thoroughly enjoyed our experience at the Penguin Parade in Phillip Island with our young kids.
 We didn’t leave feeling as though we missed out.
 Quite the opposite actually!
 We felt relieved we didn’t pay almost 3 times more than what we did and feel confident that we wouldn’t change a thing.
+Lastly, I really believe this is an experience you won’t want to miss taking your little kids to.

 Have you had any similar experiences?
 Disappointments and triumphs?
 Share with us below!